vasin-ks/CHAS_Loh_imprinting/readme.md

 2-The geneimprint section provides a list of imprinted genes.
 I took this list from www.geneimprint.com.
 The list of genes can be changed to your taste.

-3-First you enter how much LOH there is in the hour program.
+3-First you enter how much LOH there is in the your program.
 For example :1

 4-Next, you will copy all the data for this LOH.
 Columns from the CHAS program should be copied 14.
 Below are the names of these cells and an example row: